brndnmtthws/brndn-io/content/posts/do-a-bad-job/index.md

 ## Feel Good

 But here's the real reason to do things badly: it feels good.
-In a world that often leaves us depleted, creating something—anything—is an act of defiance.
-The act of creation is as fundamental to being human as eating or sleeping.
-It brings meaning to our lives, requires no one's permission, and stands apart from the endless cycle of consumption and productivity.
+A lot of modern life leaves me fried and passive.
+Making something, even something small and kind of lousy, cuts through that.
+It gives shape to a day, requires no one's permission, and breaks up the endless loop of consumption and productivity.
 We're told we should spend money, consume content, buy products, order delivery.
 We're not encouraged to make anything (unless it's content for a website that needs your content to sell ads alongside).

 Einstein played violin terribly—when he tried to play with pianist Artur Schnabel, Schnabel reportedly exclaimed, "For pity's sake, Albert, can't you